jerry-ebikari/data_structures_and_algorithms_in_javascript/problems/anagram-checker/README.md

 # Anagram Checker

+Anagrams are words of the same length, made up of the exact same set of characters.
 Write a function that takes two strings as arguments and returns true if they are anagrams, and false if they are not.

 ``` js
 str1 = "wasp"